mdfahimhasan/SWB_ETa_Irr/README.md

-# Soil Moisture Balance Irrigation Model
+# Soil Moisture Balance Irrigation and ETa Model
 This repository contains code and resources related to Soil Water Balance (SWB) Irrigation Management for the course `CIVE 519: Irrigation Water Management`.
 The focus of the project is on developing and analyzing irrigation scheduling and water use for agricultural crops using FAO 56 method.

 <img src="figs/all_coefs.png" height="350"/> <img src="figs/ETref_ETa.png" height="350"/><img src="figs/deficit_vs_dMAD_actualIrr.png" height="350"/>